Crsarmv7l/My-TTGO-Watch/README.md

-Working with night/day weather widget icons

 A fork of Sharandac's excellent firmware.

 This implimentation is adapted to work with Adam Piggz's Amazfish companion app on linux phone distros via the Bangle.js device type.
 Specifically by utilizing UART UUID's, the Bangle.js name, and expected services.
 On the Amazfish side the Bangle.js name along with service discovery returns pinetimejfdevice (as it should for Bangle.js), and it works through devicefactory.cpp.

 Amazfish:
 https://github.com/piggz/harbour-amazfish

 Further modifications are to optimize the layout with the information provided by Amazfish.
 See here for further ref (https://github.com/piggz/harbour-amazfish/blob/master/daemon/src/devices/banglejsdevice.cpp)

-Weather App.
 While the Weather App provded by Sharandac's firmware is nice, it relies on wifi to update.
 I have completed a weather widget that utilizes Amazfish's built in weather service messages.
 Visually it looks the same as the Weather app widget (maybe not as customizable).
 It should also work well (even better) with Gadgetbridge.
-Still needs some work.
+Probably still needs some work, but its functional.

-Temperature units can be changed from F to C in src/gui/mainbar/setup_tile/bluetooth_settings/bluetooth_message.cpp change line 816 int conversion to temperature - 273, and change the unit sign in the strings.
+Temperature units can be changed from F to C in src/gui/mainbar/setup_tile/bluetooth_settings/bluetooth_message.cpp change line 816 "int conversion" to "temperature - 273", and change the unit sign in the strings for Celcius.

 Features are limited due to a limited feature set supported in Amazfish and my limited ability.